SPECFEM/specfem2d/README_MANUAL.txt

 How to use SPECFEM2D version 5.2.2:
 -----------------------------------

+See file "todo_list_please_dont_remove.txt" to see a list of known bugs, problems, or missing options.

 To use the code:

 - edit the Makefile.
 There are several options available : -DUSE_MPI compiles with use of an MPI library. -DUSE_METIS enables use of graph partitioner METIS, the same goes for -DUSE_SCOTCH for SCOTCH.